Gail Simone: 2000–2010

-2011-2020
+2011–2020

 In 2011, Simone contributed to The Power Within, a Kickstarter-funded comic book that focuses on teen bullying.

 As part of DC Comics' New 52 initiative, Simone wrote a new Batgirl title starring Barbara Gordon, which debuted in 2011.
-Simone introduced a character named Alysia Yeoh, the first transgender character written in a contemporary context in a mainstream comic book.
+Simone introduced Alysia Yeoh, the first transgender character written in a contemporary context in a mainstream comic book.

 In 2012, news outlets reported that her exclusivity deal with DC had terminated and she was leaving the Batgirl title as well as DC Comics.
 In 2012, Simone revealed that she was fired from Batgirl by the book's new editor Brian Cunningham.
 After fan protests, Simone returned to Batgirl as writer.
+Simone was replaced in 2014 as writer for Batgirl, with significant retcons made to the character's backstory following Simone's departure.

 In 2013, DC Comics published The Movement by Simone and artist Freddie Williams II, which Simone called "a book about power – who owns it, who uses it, who suffers from its abuse."
 Also in 2013 Simone wrote a new ongoing Red Sonja series for Dynamite.

 Also in 2013, Simone was listed first on IGN's list of the "Best Tweeters in Comics" for the "enthusiasm and thoughtfulness" of her Twitter posts.

-In 2014-2015, Simone wrote the Lara Croft series Tomb Raider for Dark Horse Comics, set between the 2013 video game reboot and its sequel Rise of the Tomb Raider.
+In 2014–2015, Simone wrote the Lara Croft series Tomb Raider for Dark Horse Comics, set between the 2013 video game reboot and its sequel Rise of the Tomb Raider.

 Oni Press published her graphic novel Seven Days with art by Jose Luis in 2020 as part of an initiative to launch a new Catalyst Prime superhero universe.

+2021–present

+In Nightwing #110, Tom Taylor introduced a bear named in her honor, Gail the Slayer, as a tongue in cheek reference to their continued mock feud.

+In March 2024, Simone was announced as the first solo female writer for Uncanny X-Men.
+In April 2025, it was announced that she will write a Rebel Moon prequel series for Titan Comics featuring the film's cyborg sword master Nemesis.

+In July 2025, she was named a Special Ambassador for the Inkwell Awards.

 Animation

-In 2005, Simone penned an episode of the series Justice League Unlimited entitled "Double Date", which featured Question, Huntress, Green Arrow and Black Canary.
-Originally, Simone intended the episode to feature Batgirl but animation rights for the character were unavailable.
+In 2005, Simone wrote the Justice League Unlimited episode "Double Date", which featured Question, Huntress, Green Arrow and Black Canary.
+Originally, Simone intended the episode to feature Batgirl, but animation rights for the character were unavailable.

 In 2007, Simone wrote an episode of GameTap's Revisioned: Tomb Raider, entitled "Pre-Teen Raider".

-She also wrote a 2010 episode of Batman: The Brave and the Bold entitled "The Mask of Matches Malone!", featuring Black Canary and Huntress from "Birds of Prey".
+In 2010, Simone wrote the Batman: The Brave and the Bold episode "The Mask of Matches Malone!", which featured the Birds of Prey.

-In 2019, she wrote an episode of the series My Little Pony: Friendship Is Magic entitled "Between Dark and Dawn".
+In 2019, Simone wrote the My Little Pony: Friendship Is Magic episode "Between Dark and Dawn".

+Novels

+In 2023, Orbit Books announced that Simone would write an original Red Sonja novel, titled Red Sonja: Consumed, published in November 2024.